hebertzin/api-events/README.md

-## Syncro-Backend
+## e-church

 ## Overview

-Syncro is a task management application that combines simplicity and efficiency.
+church is a task management application that combines simplicity and efficiency.
 With an intuitive interface, it allows users to easily create, organize and monitor tasks.
 Through personalized filters and detailed reports, Syncro provides a clear view of progress, helping teams and individuals stay focused and productive.
 Ideal for those looking for a practical and collaborative solution, Syncro transforms the way we manage our daily activities.

 ## **Techs**